 2) Adopt a systematic approach

 Infection preventionists don’t currently have agreed benchmarks for determining when a surface is “clean” and therefore safe.
 That doesn’t mean that hospitals shouldn’t adopt a systematic approach to promote behavior changes and reinforce protocol.
 Medline offers the ERASE PATHOGENS program, developed in conjunction with environmental and nursing experts, which helps hospitals and clinics improve and standardize their infection-prevention efforts.
 Even using a simple microfiber cloth requires a consistent process, Dr. Lyles explains.
 “If you use the same side of the cloth to clean and bed and another surface, contamination spreads.”
-ERASE PATHOGENS provides products and guidance to prevent mistakes like that from happening.

 3) Promote hand hygiene

 Despite notable hand hygiene protocol improvements, clinicians and support staff have been shown to wash their hands half as often as they should.
 A thorough hand hygiene protocol alone can dramatically reduce HAIs.
 It might seem simple, but a well-followed hand hygiene program can deliver big results.
 After implementing a new hand hygiene program in 2013, University of North Carolina Hospitals realized a six percent reduction in overall HAIs in a 17-month period.